Sho670/Company-Sales-Revenue-Analysis-Using-MongoDB/README.md

 # Objectives

-The major objectives of this project are:
+The major objectives of this project will be:

 - Store company sales data in MongoDB collections.
 - Perform data cleaning and preprocessing.